Benny Friedman: Family and later years

 Friedman was married in February 1931 to Shirley Immerman, a resident of Brooklyn.
 The wedding was held at a Long Island country club with Guy Lombardo and his orchestra providing the entertainment.
 They were married for more than 50 years.

 In 1949, Friedman became Brandeis University's first athletic director.
 He also served as head football coach until the school dropped the program.
 He went on sabbatical in September 1962 and resigned the following April, citing business pressures and the growth of his boys' quarterback school at Camp Kohut in Oxford, Maine.
 He sold the camp in 1969.

 In his later years, Friedman suffered from multiple health problems.
 He battled and beat cancer, underwent back surgery, and suffered from heart disease and diabetes.
 In April 1979, Friedman developed a diffused clot of arteries in his left leg that resulted in gangrene.
 He underwent a partial amputation of his left leg below the knee.

 In November 1982, he was found dead in his apartment in New York City as the result of a self-inflicted gunshot wound.
 He left a note indicating that he was "severely depressed."
 Friedman was survived by his wife, Shirley, a brother, and a sister.

-Professional wrestler Maxwell Jacob Friedman claims to be a relative of Friedman.